For Patients & Families

 First Tuesday of every month – 5:30 p.m.

-Thanks to a former patient's generous donation of a baby grand piano, the UF Proton Therapy Institute patients and friends can enjoy light hors d'oeuvres, beverages and musical concerts in our 1st floor lobby on a monthly basis.
+UF Health Proton Therapy Institute patients and friends can enjoy light hors d’oeuvres, beverages and musical concerts in our 1st floor lobby on a monthly basis.
+This event occurs on the first Tuesday of every month at 6pm.
+Our baby grand piano was a generous donation given by a former patient.

 Weekly Group Outings